 NCSN of the Year Recognition Awards

-The NCSN of the Year Award is presented at the NASN Annual Conference, and it honors an NCSN who has promoted certification as well as worked to enhance general competency in school nursing.
+The NCSN of the Year Award is presented at the NASN Annual Conference to honor an NCSN who has promoted certification as well as worked to enhance general competency in school nursing.
 The NCSN of the Year is selected from of a pool of nominees who have been nominated by their peers.

 NCSN of the Year 2019